Opinion | A revealing Joe Manchin quote helps explain why we’re in deep trouble

 This is both true and misleading at the same time.
 Yes, Manchin is smack in the middle of a “divided Congress.”
 But the suggestion that Manchin is smack in the ideological middle of our “divided country” is an illusion, one created in part by our malapportioned Senate.

-Because of that malapportionment, Manchin is both well to the right of public opinion on many matters and in a position to decide what the party representing a majority of Americans can and cannot pass into law.
+Because of that malapportionment, Manchin is both well to the right of public opinion on many matters and in a position to decide, single-handedly, what the party representing a majority of Americans can and cannot pass into law.

 Which is exactly the problem.